Li Wei (politician, born 1963): Downfall

 On 25 August 2020, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
-Before he stepped down, his subordinate Lin Xiangyang (林向阳; deputy secretary-general of Beijing Municipal People's Government) was sacked for graft in mid August of 2020.
+Before he stepped down, his subordinate Lin Xiangyang (林向阳; deputy secretary-general of Beijing Municipal People's Government) was sacked for graft in mid August 2020.
 Another subordinate Wang Xiaoming (王晓明; deputy secretary-general of Beijing Municipal People's Government) fell to death in May 2018.

 On 11 January 2021, he was expelled from the Chinese Communist Party (CCP) and removed from public office, and was transferred to the procuratorates.
 On September 7, he stood trial for taking bribes at the No.2 Intermediate People's Court of Tianjin.
 Prosecutors accused Li of taking advantage of his positions in Beijing between 2001 and 2019 to help some organizations and individuals in real estate development and coal transactions.
 In return, he accepted money and valuables worth 32.96 million yuan (about 5.11 million U.S. dollars).

 On 18 March 2022, he was sentenced to 9 years in prison on taking bribes and fine of one million yuan, and his illegal gains will be confiscated and his case transferred to the judiciary.